 Why You Should Roast Your Veggies in the Air Fryer

-- Cooks faster than the oven (almost less than half the time of roasting in the oven).
+- It cooks faster than the oven (almost less than half the time of roasting in the oven).

 - Healthy, crisps to perfection with 95% less oil.